wdk-docs/jsdoc-docs/source/about/plugins.rst

 This module is deprecated and will be removed in a future version of JSDoc.

-{% example “Reporting a non-fatal error” %}

 .. code-block:: js
+   :caption: Reporting a non-fatal error

    var logger = require('jsdoc/util/logger');